-Operational requirements, gear availability and technical capacity will determine the most appropriate type of swath mapping system to use (see Bathyswath for general system type information).
+Operational requirements, gear availability and technical capacity will determine the most appropriate type of MBES system to use.
 The characteristics of the survey area and mapping requirements are also key issues to consider, including:

-- survey duration and size of the area - depth range as this will affect line planning (section 2.5.6) and acquisition parameter settings (section 4.3) - wind and wave conditions and seasonal weather changes - tidal regime and tidal infrastructure - feature detection and sounding density requirements; reflected in required pulse repetition (ping rates), swath width and survey speed - the nature of the seabed, which is important for seabed backscatter data acquisition (section 4.3.1).
-If one of the objectives of the mapping is to understand the nature of the seabed and to predict it over the area of interest, sediment sampling needs to be considered (section 2.6). - water column anomalies and feature anomalies, which may benefit from recording seabed water column backscatter (section 2.3.1) - the time of year and relevance to whale migrations for low frequency instruments - potential interactions with surface fishing gear
+- survey duration and size of the area - anticipated depth range as this will affect line planning (section 2.5.5) and acquisition parameter settings (section 4.3) - wind and wave conditions and seasonal weather changes - tidal regime and tidal infrastructure - feature detection and sounding density requirements; reflected in required pulse repetition (ping rates), swath width and survey speed - the nature of the seabed, which is important for seabed backscatter data acquisition (section 4.3.2).
+If one of the objectives of the mapping is to understand the nature of the seabed and to predict it over the area of interest, seabed sediment sampling/imaging needs to be considered (section 2.5.6).
+See also the NESP field manuals for standard operating procedures on sediment sampling and underwater imagery.

+- water column anomalies and feature anomalies, which may benefit from recording seabed water column backscatter (section 4.3.2) - the time of year and relevance to whale migrations for low frequency instruments - · potential interactions with surface fishing gear